In our Voters Service role, we present unbiased, nonpartisan information

 How to Join a Political Party

 You join (or affiliate with) a political party by checking that party's box on the voter registration application form.
 If you checked "decline to state" when you registered and now wish to affiliate with one of theparties you must re-register by filling out a new voter registration application and checking the box of one of the political parties.
 You may change your party affiliation at any time by re-registering.
+Find out more about political parties using our Political Parties Fast Facts!

 What is a "Qualified" Political Party?